|

 In the early 1920s, the highways of Manitoba were primitive but automobile enthusiastis nevertheless wanted to get out and see the province.
 With encouragement from Arthur Coates “Ace” Emmett of the Manitoba Motor League (today's CAA Manitoba), they developed motoring routes.
 One of those routes, the Sunshine Highway starting in Brandon, connected to a route in the United States that ended in Sioux City, Iowa.

-Jump forward to 2024.
-A group of antique automobiles, all made in 1940 or earlier, will drive the historic Sunshine Highway between the Canada-US border south of Crystal City to Brandon.
-This 120-mile drive will take the better part of a day and will involve visits to Crystal City, Rock Lake, Glenora, Baldur, Glenboro, Wawanesa, Rounthwaite, and Brandon.
+Jump forward to 23 July 2024.
+A group of antique automobiles, all made in 1938 or earlier, drove the historic Sunshine Highway from the Canada-US border south of Crystal City to Brandon.
+This 120-mile (190-kilometre) drive took the better part of a day and involved stops in Crystal City, Rock Lake, Glenora, Baldur, Glenboro, Wawanesa, and Brandon.

 Vehicle Registration

-As of 22 July, the following 15 vehicles are participating in the Relic Run:
+The following 16 vehicles participated in the Relic Run:

 Make and Model |